 Our parking lots have reasonable rates.
 For hourly and daily parking, purchase a ticket from the meters in each lot.
-For longer stays, buy a pass at the reception desk of the Learning and Innovation Centre.
+For longer stays, buy a pass at the Welcome Desk of the Sequoia Building.

 For serious injuries or emergencies call 911 first, then call Campus Security.

 Call Campus Security if you feel unsafe, witness something concerning or need first aid.

 Phone 250.391.2525 or dial 2525 from any campus phone.